 Paddleboard yoga involves combining Stand Up Paddle SUP and yoga postures on reasonably calm waters.
-Doing this kind of exercise increases balance and efficiency of your yoga workout.
-This sport combines many of the skills used in surfing with yoga postures such as hatha and vinyasa yoga asana.
+Doing this kind of exercise increases the balance and efficiency of your yoga workout.
+This sport combines many of the skills used in surfing with yoga postures such as Hatha and vinyasa yoga asana.
 You can begin by practicing on beach sand or a swimming pool until you gain the required stability to perform SUP yoga in a lake or ocean.
 SUP yoga uses on a regular surfboard or a special paddleboard specifically made for this type of yoga.

 Beginner Tips for Paddleboard Yoga

 Yoga poses are challenging which makes practicing SUP yoga more intimidating.
 The good news, however, is that paddleboard yoga exercise is not entirely impossible.
 The following tips will help you take your next yoga session on the water.

 Master the center of your paddleboard